roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-01 ****** byTheTalkMan© It was almost unfair.
+It was almost unfair.
 Like it was bad karma for being so lucky with girls.
 Being stuck with the hottest woman I had ever seen and not being able to make a move due to her being my mom.
 I was able to get a bunch of high-school girls between the sheets, but I could never truly enjoy them.
 Imagine how torturous it would be, that anytime you fucked a girl, you couldn't help but see your mom in her place.
 Imagine fucking an 18 year old with pristine DD's and not being satisfied, because they are not as big as your mom's FF's.
 Luckily, my mom was super-hot, and seeing her in those girls' places wasn't an unpleasant sight, but it was still torture nonetheless.
 Having your mind's eye see a pair of massive, natural tits, bigger and more perfect than any tits you had ever seen, and knowing it was unlikely you would ever get to see them... it was not fun.
 It was dangling meat in front of a starving man.
 I wouldn't wish this mental anguish on my worst enemy.
 I wouldn't wish the torture, the initial shame, of what I felt when it first happened, and the turmoil it caused, on anyone.
 I wouldn't wish it on anyone.

  I don't think she knew what she was doing to me.
 She couldn't have known how badly she was torturing me.
 Like I said, she was a great mom and she was super cool with me.
 She just had a flirty way about her.
 That's how she treated all guys, so I knew it wasn't anything out of the ordinary as she very subtly flirted in my presence.
 And she clearly was aware of her body as she showed it off every opportunity she could.
 She loved to tan out by the pool, and she wore skimpy bikinis constantly.
 Nothing indecent, unfortunately, but with her it was hard not to show off.
 I was forced to watch my mom show off tons of skin and not be able to do anything about it.
 I had to watch her and Dad be kissy-kissy in front of me, and I was being driven mad with jealousy.
 I was living with the guy who was plowing the object of my lust.
 I was a mad jumble of emotions.